 Are there other doorbells that work with Apple HomeKit?

-There are only a handful of smart Homekit compatible doorbells out there.
+There is only a handful of smart Homekit-compatible doorbells out there.
 Apple HomeKit has specific firmware and security requirements, which take time for developers to integrate into devices.

 And everything has to go through Apple, which is time-consuming.

 Some good options for doorbells with native HomeKit support to consider are: